nick-ve/ncfs/README.md

 Note that after invokation of one of the above "environment setting scripts", the command prompt should be "ncfs>" to indicate that the environment has been set correctly.

-Once ROOT is installed and the "NCFS environment" is set correctly, the first shared library to be created is "ncfspack", after which all the detector specific shared libraries can be created.
+Once ROOT is available and the "NCFS environment" is set correctly, the first shared libraries to be created are Pythia6 and "ncfspack", after which all the detector specific shared libraries can be created in arbitrary order.

 Invoking the various tools :
 ----------------------------